talonendm/talonendm.github.io/_posts/2020-10-07-test-post-jt.md

 ---
 layout: post
-title: testing blog post in github
+title: My first blog post in github + how to do it
 subtitle: by jaakko
 cover-img: /assets/img/path.jpg
 thumbnail-img: /assets/img/hello_world.jpeg